-Unless otherwise authorized in this Ordinance, all Purchases for Commodities and Services, when the estimated cost thereof reaches or exceeds one hundred thousand dollars (\$100,000.00), shall be purchased through Competitive Procurement in the manners specified herein or as required by local, state or federal guidelines.
-All Purchases of \$99,999.99 or less shall be Purchased as an through Informal Procurement in the manners specified herein, which are designed to maximize competition and ensure the County is receiving receives a fair price pricing while balanced balancing that against the need for an by efficient use of staff resources.
+Unless otherwise authorized in this Ordinance, all Purchases for Commodities and Services, when the estimated cost thereof reaches or exceeds two hundred fifty thousand dollars (\$250,000.00), shall be purchased through Competitive Procurement in the manners specified herein or as required by local, state or federal guidelines.
+All Purchases of \$249,999.99 or less, except as noted in the table below, may be Purchased through Informal Procurement in the manners specified herein, which are designed to maximize competition and ensure the County receives fair pricing balanced by efficient use of staff resources.
 At the discretion of the County Manager or Designee or the Board, in accordance with the authority granted herein, the requirements for Competitive Procurement or Informal Procurement may be waived when deemed in the best interest of the County.

 3.2.
-Procurement Categories: Summary and Approval Authority Thresholds.
+Procurement Categories and Approval Thresholds.

 A. The Procurement method and approval authority varies based upon the amount of the Purchase.
-Unless otherwise authorized in this Ordinance, the following Procurement thresholds and procedures are hereby established to govern the Procurement of Commodities, and Services and Revenue Generating contracts.
+Unless otherwise authorized in this Ordinance, the following Procurement thresholds and procedures are hereby established to govern the Procurement of Commodities, Services and Revenue Generating contracts.
 Additionally, the authority for approving Purchases within the established thresholds set forth below is hereby assigned and delegated to the persons and entities with designated approval authority.